ArnavSingha/Colour-Paletter/README.md

 ## Support

 Please support this project with you or your organization.
 Your logo will appear here with a link to your website.
-We'll appreciate some support.
+I'll appreciate some support.

 ### Individuals